krischer/mtspec/doc/tutorial.rst

 ========

 This tutorial gives source code and examples as well as figures how to create the first three Figures of the multitaper paper of Prieto.
-More Information can be found in the Prieto paper itself (reference_).
+A simple example for the dpss method is included as well.
+More information can be found in the Prieto paper itself (reference_).

 .. _reference: http://svn.geophysik.uni-muenchen.de/trac/mtspecpy/wiki